redpwn/rctf/CONTRIBUTING.md

 There are also two development settings you have to change to develop the frontend.

-Before commiting your changes, you should run `yarn lint` to fix any linting errors.
+Before commiting your changes, you should run `yarn lint` and `yarn lint --fix` to fix any linting errors.

 You should also use `yarn test` to ensure there are no regressions.